4 ways to use isolation in photography composition

 To create a blurred background through motion, the background needs to be moving while the subject remains still.

-Shutter speed is important with both of these techniques as it needs to be slow enough for the movement to blur, but fast enough for the subject to be sharp.
+Creative use of shutter speed is important with both of these camera techniques as it needs to be slow enough for the movement to blur, but fast enough for the subject to be sharp.

 Moving background blurred to isolate subject